DaveBitter/graduation_internship/end_report.md

 I did my internship during my final year at ViriCiti.
 ViriCiti provides a monitoring solution for electric buses all around the world.

 I wanted to do my internship at ViriCiti because of the worldwide scale on which ViriCiti operates.
-It is a great change to do a project on this scale.
+It is a great chance to do a project on this scale.
 The product makes me enthousiastic aswell.
 Doing an internship which is related to the internet of things is an amazing chance to get.

 I came across ViriCiti because I did my previous internship at Cohere, which, falls together with ViriCiti and Livetech under Transitions Now.
 I worked, while studying, for the past year and a half at ViriCiti.
-I really enjoy working here, since and the projects are perfect for Communication and Multimedia design students at the HvA.
+I really enjoy working here since the projects are perfect for Communication and Multimedia design students at the HvA.

 During the internship I got to learn a completely new skill.
 I got the chance to learn native development, in the form of an Android and an iOS app, during the internship.
-This is a skill I always wanted to learn.
+This is a skill I have always wanted to learn.
 At ViriCiti I got the chance to learn this and create an incredible real-time monitoring app!

 ## The company